Crankcase: Oil circulation

 Engine oil is recirculated around a four-stroke engine (rather than burning it as happens in a two-stroke engine) and much of this occurs within the crankcase.
 Oil is stored either at the bottom of the crankcase (in a wet sump engine) or in a separate reservoir (in a dry sump system).
 From here the oil is pressurized by an oil pump (and usually passes through an oil filter) before it is squirted into the crankshaft and connecting rod bearings and onto the cylinder walls, and eventually drips off into the bottom of the crankcase.

 Even in a wet sump system, the crankshaft has minimal contact with the sump oil.
 Otherwise, the high-speed rotation of the crankshaft would cause the oil to froth, making it difficult for the oil pump to move the oil, which can starve the engine of lubrication.
 Oil from the sump may splash onto the crankshaft due to g-forces or bumpy roads, which is referred to as windage.

-Ventilation of combustion gasses
+Ventilation of combustion gases

 Although the piston rings are intended to seal the combustion chamber from the crankcase, it is normal for some combustion gases to escape around the piston rings and enter the crankcase.
 This phenomenon is known as blow-by.
 If these gases accumulated within the crankcase, it would cause unwanted pressurisation of the crankcase, contamination of the oil and rust from condensation.
 To prevent this, modern engines use a crankcase ventilation system to expel the combustion gases from the crankcase.
 In most cases, the gases are passed through to the intake manifold.